user00000001/explorer2/back-end-projects/Explorer/README.md

 # explorer

-Provide Restful API about block,transaction,ontid information for the Explorer front-end and DApp.
+Provide Restful API about block,transaction,tstid information for the Explorer front-end and DApp.